-In determining the College's ability to offer reasonable accommodation to students, each request for accommodations will be evaluated on a case-by-case basis by the Disability Services Coordinator (DSC).
+In determining the University’s ability to offer reasonable accommodation to students, each request for accommodations will be evaluated on a case-by-case basis.

 In determining reasonable accommodations, factors to be examined include, among others: